fredhohman/shapeshop/README.md

 python server.py
 ```
-and pointing your browser to `http://localhost:5000`.
+from the `shapeshop/` directory and pointing your browser to `http://localhost:5000`.

 ### Using ShapeShop